 The LACDA will now include policies in its ACOP and Administrative Plan to streamline the annual re-examination process by applying the verified Cost of Living Adjustment (COLA) or interest rate to fixed-income sources.
 The LACDA will document in the file how the determination is made that a source of income is fixed income.
-Third party verification of fixed sources of income will be obtained during the admissions process and at least once every three years thereafter.
+Third-party verification of fixed sources of income will be obtained during the admissions process and at least once every three years thereafter.
 If a family member with a fixed source of income is added, the LACDA will use third-party verification of all income amounts for that family member.
 If verification of the COLA or rate of interest is not available, the LACDA will obtain third-party verification of income amounts.
 Under discretionary policy, third-party verification of non-fixed income will be obtained annually regardless of the percentage of family income received from fixed income sources.

-At the LACDA's discretion, the LACDA may obtain third-party verification of all in-come, regardless of the source.
+At the LACDA's discretion, the LACDA may obtain third-party verification of all income, regardless of the source.
 Furthermore, upon request of the family, the LACDA must perform third-party verification of all income sources.

-Under this policy, fixed sources of income include Social Security and SSI benefits, pensions, annuities, disability or death benefits, and other sources of income subject to a COLA or rate of interest.
+Under this policy, families with 90 percent or more fixed income would be eligible for the streamlined annual re-examination process.
+Fixed sources of income include Social Security and SSI benefits, pensions, annuities, disability or death benefits, and other sources of income subject to a COLA or rate of interest.